-Liquidity risk is defined as the risk of the Bank's inability to meet the required payments or obligations when they are due, which may be a result of the inability to convert assets into cash or obtain adequate funding in time.
+Liquidity risk is defined as the risk of the Bank's inability to meet the required payments or obligations when they are due, which may be as a result of the inability to convert assets into cash or the failure to obtain adequate funding in time.
 It may adversely affect the daily operations and incur unacceptable losses.

-The objective of the Bank's liquidity risk management is to ensure that the Bank can meet the cash obligation in a timely and cost-effective manner both at present and in the future.
-To this end, the liquidity risk management is to maintain high quality liquid assets and well diversified portfolios as well as sources of funds under both business-as-usual and stress conditions.
-Due to the our business framework to strive for a broader delivery network and markets, we have maintained a diversified core deposit base comprising savings, current, and term deposits, thus providing a large, stable funding base.
-We have also maintained certain liquidity buffers throughout the year to ensure stable business operation in strategic, structural and tactical perspectives.
+The objective of the Bank's liquidity risk management is to ensure that the Bank can meet its cash obligation in a timely and cost-effective manner both in the present and the future.
+To this end, our liquidity risk management is to maintain high-quality liquid assets, ensure well diversified portfolios, and secure sources of funds under both business-as-usual and stress conditions.
+Due to the Bank's business framework to strive for a broader delivery network and markets, the Bank has maintained a diversified core deposit base comprising savings, current, and term deposits, thus providing a large, stable funding base.
+The Bank has also maintained certain liquidity buffers throughout the year to ensure stable business operation in strategic, structural and tactical perspectives.